Jmg047/ERCL-SF/README.md

 ## Features to be added 🏗️

-> Search Bar functionality
+> Search Bar functionality,
-> Mobile Responsiveness
+> Mobile Responsiveness,
 > Footer

 ## This was built this with Glitch!